Andrey7Shulga/AlphaSense/README.md

 **Test run:**

-In the case the website name might be changed, Test may be run viacommand-line:
+In the case the website name might be changed, Test may be run via command-line:

 *mvn clean test -DuriPath="rc.alpha-sense.com"*